Meo (ethnic group): Post-independence change

-Despite pressure to do so from the regional princely states of Alwar and Bharatpur, ruled by Gorwal Khanzada Meo's, the Meo Rajput community decided not to migrate to Pakistan during the Partition of India.
-During 1947, Meo were displaced from Alwar and Bharatpur districts and there was significant loss of life in intercommunal violence.
-The population of Meos drastically decreased in Alwarand and Bharatpur.
+Despite pressure to do so from the regional princely states of Alwar and Bharatpur, ruled by Hindu princes, the Meo Rajput community decided not to migrate to Pakistan during the Partition of India.
+During 1947, Meo were displaced from Alwar and Bharatpur States and there was significant loss of life in intercommunal violence.
+The population of Meos drastically decreased in Alwar and Bharatpur.
 However, many old mosques from pre-independence era are still present there.

 In 1947, Mahatma Gandhi visited Ghasera, a village in present-day Nuh district to urge the Muslims living there not to leave, calling the Meos "Iss desh ki reed ki haddi" or 'the backbone of the country', India.
 Due to this, the people of Ghasera still celebrate Mewat Day.

 Although on the whole the community did not migrate, there were a number of gotras of the Meos who, on an individual basis, did decide to relocate to Pakistan during partition.
 They were mostly settled in Pakistani districts of Sialkot, Lahore, Karachi, Narowal, Dera Ghazi Khan, Sheikhupura, Gujranwala, Multan, Haiderabad and Kasur, among others.

 According to the 2023 Pakistani census, there are around 1.1 million Mewati speakers in Pakistan, virtually all of them in Punjab.
 While the estimated population of Meos is over 2 million.